 Semi-colon (;)

-The semi-colon is perhaps the most difficult sign of punctuation to use accurately.
-If in doubt, avoid using it and convert the added material into a new sentence.
+accurately.
+If in doubt, avoid using it and convert the added material

 As a general rule, the semi-colon is used in the following ways: